 Fill out the remaining fields as shown below:

 If you don’t see the fields at the bottom, make sure you enter a value for Size.
 Scala will then create the empty fields for you automatically, and you can type in the scale degrees that you want for your mapping.

 Note that we’re skipping the sharps/blacks, so you can leave those fields blank.
-Or if you’re like me, you will see this as an opportunity to enter duplicate notes and create a sweet sounding pentatonic mode from the main scale.
+Or more recommended is to enter duplicate notes so you can still play the black keys to get a pentatonic subset from the scale.

 Once you’re done, click Save As and save the resulting mapping file.
 Scala mappings are saved in .kbm format.
 The great thing about this, is that you can mix and match your .kbm mapping files with .scl tuning files that you have collected.
 So if you have several .scl tuning files with 7 notes, then you can use this same .kbm mapping file on all of them.

 While you have a scale and a mapping loaded at the same time, now is a good time to export your tuning for softsynths, or relay it to hardware synths.
 It feels much easier to play with the new mapping.

 Now imagine that we have a tuning much larger than 12 notes, and we want to select just the notes that we want to map on the keyboard.
 For example 31-EDO which is a meantone temperament (among other things) so it has a nice 12-note meantone scale.

 Here is how 31-EDO would be linearly mapped to a keyboard: